RagnarB83/ash-documentation/docs/OpenMM-interface.rst

-An openmmtheory object can then be used to create a QM/MM theory object.
+Any Openmmtheory object can used to create a QM/MM theory object.
 See :doc:`module_QM-MM` page.

 **Periodic boundary conditions:**

 - If periodic boundary conditions are chosen (periodic=True) then the PBC box parameters are automatically found in the Amber PRMTOP file or the GROMACS Grofile or in the case of CHARMM-files they need to be provided: charmm_periodic_cell_dimensions
+- The Ewald error tolerance (ewalderrortolerance) can be modified (default: 5e-4)
 - PME parameters can be modified: PMEparameters=[alpha_separation,numgridpoints_X,numgridpoints_Y,numgridpoints_Z]
-- The ewalderrortolerance can be modified (default: 1e-5)
 - The periodic nonbonded cutoff can be modified.
 Default: 12 Å
 - Long-range dispersion correction can be turned on or off.
+Default: True
 - The switching function distance can be changed.
 Default: 10 Å. Used for CHARMM and XML files.
 - The box dimensions can also be modified by PBCvectors= keyword argument:
-    Example: PBCvectors=[[x1,y1,z1],[x2,y2,z2],[x3,y3,z3]]
+    Example: PBCvectors=[[x1,y1,z1],[x2,y2,z2],[x3,y3,z3]] with values in Å.

 ######################################
 Molecular Dynamics via OpenMM
 ######################################

-It is possible to run MM molecular dynamics of system using the OpenMMTheory object created.
-This is accomplished directly via the MD algorithms present in the OpenMM library.
+It is possible to run molecular dynamics of an ASH system using the MD algorithms present in the OpenMM library.
-The OpenMM_MD function takes as argument an ASH fragment, a teory object and then the user can select an integrator of choice, simulation temperature, simulation length, timestep, optional additional thermostat, barostat etc.
+The OpenMM_MD function takes as argument an ASH fragment, a theory object and the user then selects an integrator of choice, simulation temperature, simulation length, timestep, optional additional thermostat, barostat etc.
+The theory level can be OpenMMTheory, QMMMTheory or even a simple QMTheory.

-Most general options available in OpenMM are available in this interface.
+Some options are only available for OpenMMTheory.

-See OpenMM documentation page: http://docs.openmm.org/latest/userguide/application.html#integrators  for details about the integrators, thermostats, barostats etc.
+See `OpenMM documentation page <http://docs.openmm.org/latest/userguide/application.html#integrators>`_  for details about the integrators, thermostats, barostats etc.

 - Available Integrators: Langevin, LangevinMiddleIntegrator, NoseHooverIntegrator, VerletIntegrator, VariableLangevinIntegrator, VariableVerletIntegrator
 - Available Barostat: MonteCarloBarostat